Lessons Learned in Training Tech Transfer Interns

 Even with quality initial training, interns will have a longer learning curve than more experienced technology transfer professionals.
 Provide many relevant examples and hands-on support.
 It is essential for helping the interns get truly comfortable in doing screenings.

 Now is the time to start finalizing your plans for hiring and training your summer interns.
-To read up on further information, register to download Fuentek’s white paper: “Developing an Effective Internship Program for Your University’s Technology Transfer Office.”
+To read up on further information, download Fuentek’s white paper: “Developing an Effective Internship Program for Your University’s Technology Transfer Office.”
 And check out our webinar, A Step-by-Step Process for Technology Screenings: Technology Triage for TTO Professionals and Interns.

 If you have any questions or would like Fuentek to help you set up an internship program in your TTO, feel free to contact us.